Baselj/ExcelVBAReadFromWebAPI/README.md

 ## How do I use it?

-- Import .bas file from the commit into a new module
+- Import .bas file from the commit into a new module or use the Excel which already has the module included.